pub-calculator-io/age-calculator/readme.md

-# Age Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Age Calculator Widget for WordPress

 An online age calculator calculates age and date of birth by adding and subtracting time, including years, days, hours, minutes, and seconds.